tanc7/zh3r0CTFwriteups/FreeFlag.md

 __Note: The legitimate flag grabbing exploit works fine with a buffer of capital A's.
 But Eliminating bad characters is important for the reverse shell section of the write-up__

+Now I am still going through this step of the exploit development process, because in the real world, bad characters make or break your successful exploitation.
+Bad characters are basically **`hexdecimal assembly opcodes that do not render properly in memory, causing unpredictable execution, segfaults, and crashes, and ultimately, a failed or unreliable exploit`**

 ### 4. Building a Exploit
 ### 5. Successful Exploitation (local)